Michael van Gerwen: 2007–2011

 Although he was a BDO player he was eligible for certain PDC events in his home country, even before he switched to the PDC.
 This included the Open Holland in 2006, in which he took the title.
-He made his PDC debut on 20 January at the non-televised Players Championships in Gibraltar and beat Andy Hamilton before losing in the last 16 to Roland Scholten.
+He made his PDC debut on 20 January 2007 at the non-televised Players Championships in Gibraltar and beat Andy Hamilton before losing in the last 16 to Roland Scholten.
 In the second Players Championship the following day, he beat Raymond van Barneveld in the early rounds only to lose to Alan Warriner-Little in the quarter-finals.
-He followed up his victory over Van Barneveld by beating 13-time World Champion Phil Taylor 3–0 in sets on the opening night of the Masters of Darts tournament.
+He followed this by beating 13-time World Champion Phil Taylor 3–0 in sets on the opening night of the Masters of Darts tournament.
 He went on to reach the semi-final of the tournament and achieved a nine-dart finish against Van Barneveld, but lost the match.

 His televised PDC debut came at the 2007 UK Open, where he lost in the last 32 to Colin Osborne.
-His first PDC World Championship saw him play Phil Taylor in 2008's first round; notably, he had one match dart to knock Taylor out.
+At his first PDC World Championship, he played Phil Taylor in the first round of the 2008 tournament; notably, he had one match dart to knock Taylor out.

 Van Gerwen ended his long wait for a tournament victory by beating Vincent van der Voort 6–3 in the final of the Players Championship in Taunton on 11 April 2009.
 Van Gerwen was defeated 6–4 by Arron Monk in the final of the inaugural PDC Under-21 World Championship.